Schedule a Workshop

 3. Critique and return all poems to the students in the class.
 Teach the steps of the Writing Method including the revision and editing process.

-4. Inform the teacher which three student the poet-teacher has selected to send their poems to the anthology selection committee.
-Meet with those three students individually to go over their poems and publication release forms prior to submission.
+4. Inform the teacher which students the poet-teacher has selected to send their poems to the anthology selection committee.
+Meet with those students individually to go over their poems and publication release forms prior to submission.
 Work with the teachers to be sure that edited work is submitted on time with the required forms signed by the student’s parents.

 5. INSTRUCTION FOR THE SUBMISSION OF STUDENT POEMS: